Photo Credit: Ellen Korman Mains – Broken Heart Monument at the site of a former children’s camp in Lodz, Poland

 Ellen Korman Mains came up with this title as she reflected on her week and how she’d been relating with a disturbing part of herself.
 Diana Scalera and Ellen engaged in a conversation about being with difficult experiences of ourselves with the help of our spiritual and focusing practices.

-Ellen Korman Mains grew up in a Jewish home tainted by the Holocaust, where ties to previous generations seemed to have been cut and religious belief was weak, if not suspect.
-At the age of 19, she met a Tibetan Buddhist teacher who emphasized trusting direct experience over belief, and this began her spiritual journey.
-Twenty years later, illness and energy work broadened her sense of connection to spirit and “the larger system” that Gene Gendlin often referred to.
-Later still, embracing her Holocaust inheritance led to unexpected openings she describes in her memoir, Buried Rivers: A Spiritual Journey into the Holocaust, as ancestors began showing up for her in Poland.
-Since 2011, Focusing has been an important venue for trusting her own direction and helping others trust theirs.
+Ellen Korman Mains grew up in a Jewish home of Holocaust survivors where ties to previous generations seemed completely cut.
+At the age of 19, she met a Tibetan Buddhist teacher who emphasized trusting direct experience over dogma or wishful thinking, and this began her spiritual journey.
+Twenty years later, illness and energy work broadened her sense of connection to the invisible world and to the “larger system” that Gene Gendlin referred to.
+Later still, traveling to Poland to embrace her family’s past led to extraordinary openings described in her book, Buried Rivers: A Spiritual Journey into the Holocaust, as ancestors began showing up to support her.
+Since 2011, both Focusing and meditation have been important venues for trusting her direction and spiritual connection, and helping others to trust theirs.

 In the video below, Diana and Ellen discuss how both spirituality and focusing live in their bodies and how they support their struggles with the “Little Monsters” with a sense of befriending what’s there by holding both with equal regard.

-Thank you to John Sibback to allow us to use your wonderful drawing of a Neanderthal woman.
+Thank you to John Sibbick for allowing us to use his wonderful drawing of a Neanderthal woman.

 We hope you enjoy this conversation about how two individuals find their way.